Crew 5 - Assigned 752nd Squadron - October 1943

 member of the crew as his name appears on several sets of orders along

 with the rest of the enlisted men.
-According to an article written on July 2, 1944 by war correspondent, Colin Bednall, who had flown with the crew on a NOBALL mission, Malmstrom, ..."holds the Legion of Merit, the Navy Cross, the Air Medal and four clusters.
+According to an article written about the July 2, 1944 NOBALL raid by war correspondent, Colin Bednall, who had flown with the crew on a NOBALL mission, Malmstrom, ..."holds the Legion of Merit, the Navy Cross, the Air Medal and four clusters.
 He has flown 22 missions with Liberators.
 But with the very first contingent of American airmen to reach this country after Pearl Harbour he was assigned to a Havoc Squadron in England.
 He flew no fewer than 66 missions with the Havocs before returning to America for a short rest."

 |Date||Target||458th Msn||Pilot Msn||Cmd Pilot||Ld||Serial||RCL||Sqdn||A/C Msn||A/C Name||Comments|